Digital Metrics: How Much is Real & How Much is Bullshit?

 Sep 25, 2016

-Our job as marketers isn’t getting any easier and the digital revolution was supposed to make it so.
-But, as we analyze the results of our digital marketing activities, we are faced with the question, how much is real human activity and how much is automated or robotic activity?
+Our jobs as marketers isn't getting any easier and the digital revolution was supposed to make it so.
+But, as we analyze the results of our digital marketing activities, we are faced with the question, "How much is real human activity and how much is automated or robotic activity?"
+Add to that if you are really tracking the activities of humans (as in interacting with digital content), how much of it is really meaningful data from a marketing perspective?

 It used to be simple.
 We made a phone call or in person appointment, spoke to a prospect (or customer) and could find out their level of interest or qualification for purchasing our services or products based on our conversation.
 When we ran an ad on TV, radio or in the newspaper, we got a customer through the door that we could interact with.
 If we mailed a catalog, we got an order.